 Yes, za’atar is a spice blend that contains sumac.
-Zesty Z dried za’atar seasoning is made with dried Mediterranean thyme, dried oregano, sesame seeds, and sumac.
+Zesty Z dried za'atar seasoning.(Order your Premium Za'atar Shaker here!) is made with dried Mediterranean thyme, dried oregano, sesame seeds, and sumac.
 And while there are different blends of za’atar spice, most contain sumac.
 It adds zippy brightness to the otherwise herby and nutty blend.

 Recipes with Za’atar